UnicornGlobal/data-table/README.md

 #### Setup
 The component accepts only two props
 - `options` - A configuration options object, described in details in the next section
 - `dataset` - An array of data items to be rendered.
-The data table expects each item in the array to be an object.
+The data table expects each item in the array to be an object, with each key representing a table column.
 If your data set consists of simple values like strings and numbers, you can use a mapping function to convert them to objects.

 #### Configuration Options
 The options prop is an object with the following props